WinOpsDBA/DBAinTheCloud/README.md

 ## 14-dastardly-burp-cicd-dast-scanning

 How to implement DAST security scanning for web application/portal with the use of the Dastardly tool as a part of Azure DevOps CI/CD pipeline.

+## 15-azure-monitor-agent-vm-extension

+How to nstalling Azure Monitor Agent virtual machine extension, configuring data collection rule and Log Analytics workspace with Terraform to collect Windows events.